Moosieus/blog/content/paradex.md

 ## Introducing Paradex

-I've published a package called [Paradex](https://hexdocs.pm/paradex/readme.html) that provides Ecto fragments to for ParadeDB's search syntax.
+I've published a package called [Paradex](https://hexdocs.pm/paradex/readme.html) that provides Ecto fragments for ParadeDB's search syntax.
 Altogether this makes for a really compelling search solution:

 * There's no need to synchronize or Extract Transform & Load (ETL) data from Postgres to external services like ElasticSearch or Apache Solr.
 * You can compose search queries like we would any other Ecto query, and leverage Ecto's query caching.